 1. Starting from the tangible: create a perfect customer experience.

 The first stage towards building an emotional reinforcement to your brand is starting from actually delivering practical help.
 Service efficiency is the first, unavoidable step in reaching your goals.
 Examples of how your firm should be doing this are listed below:

-It’s the simple things at times that make the most difference like the popular ‘large blue bags’ at IKEA.
+- Reducing efforts.
+It’s so difficult and expensive to get a customer in the door, that the only effort they should have to do is decide how they want to make the purchase.
+Everything else, capable of interfering with the checkout process should be avoided.
+It’s the simple things at times that make the most difference, like the popular ‘large blue bags’ at IKEA.
 It’s clear that achieving this first milestone relies on the two sides of contemporary fashion retail: technological factors and human factors, which will be discussed in section three.